 - In the Vuforia Configuration, set the Play Mode type to – RECORDING.

-- Browse to the directory of your recording(s) and select one of the session folders.
+- Browse to the directory of your recording(s) and select one of the files.

 - Change or add content to your Vuforia target and press Play.
 This will play back the video recording of your Vuforia target and present content according to your scene build.